erostefano/patterns/README.md

 The creation patterns handle the creation of objects.

 ## Singleton
-The Singleton pattern is used when you just need one instance of an class: E. g. when communicating with a printer or logging.
+The singleton pattern is used when you just need one instance of a class: E. g. when communicating with a printer or logging.

 ## Factory
-The Factory pattern is used when the creation of an object might be difficult or take pretty much lines of code.
+The factory pattern is used when the creation of an object might be difficult or take pretty much lines of code.
 For those cases there are helpers like factories which create the object.

 # Structure
 The structures pattern are used when the actual structure is not suitable and needs to be customized.